sandorbx/Parallel-Fiji-CMTK-Registration/Readme.txt

 User guide

-	- Very important to use the following naming convention with your image files, otherwise the script will not work : images has to be named by adding a number indicating the channel in the end of the filename separated by and underscore (yourpicturename_01; yourpicturename_02 and so on)
-	  _01 indicates the registration channel, images belonging to the same scan must have identical names only differentiated by the channel number.
+	- Very important to use the following naming convention with your image files, otherwise the script will not work : images has to be named by adding a number indicating the channel in the end of the filename separated by an underscore (yourpicturename_01; yourpicturename_02 and so on. _01 indicates the registration channel, images belonging to the same scan must have identical names only differentiated by the channel number.

 	- The script has an automatic batch mode, you can register a whole database with one run, the "images to register" directory serves as a starting point from where the    	    whole directory tree would be scanned recursively for images and processed.
 	  You can have several scans in one folder, in subdirectories and so on, as long as they named appropriately they would be processed.

 	- You can set the number of paralell jobs in batch mode, watch out for memory consumption.